 Eric Caplan received his B.A. in Jewish Studies and Religious Studies from the University of Toronto, where he graduated in 1985.
 Between 1986 and 1990, Eric lived in Israel and pursued M.A. studies at the Samuel M. Melton Center for Jewish Education in the Diaspora of the Hebrew University, Jerusalem.
-His thesis dealt with the teaching of Judaica in the non-Orthodox Kibbutz movement.
+His thesis dealt with the teaching of Judaism in the non-Orthodox Kibbutz movement.
 Eric received his Ph.D. from McGill University in the fall of 1998.
-He is the author of From Ideology to Liturgy: Reconstructionist Worship and American Liberal Judaism, published by Hebrew Union College Press in 2002.
-Eric continues to research Reconstructionist Judaism and liberal Jewish life in general.
-His current project studies liberal Jews and organizations that are linking Jewish text study and ritual to social activism to create a markedly Jewish social activist expression.
-Eric is also editing (with Mel Scult) the diaries of Mordecai M. Kaplan.
-He is the Vice-President of the Mordecai M. Kaplan Center for Jewish Peoplehood.
+He is the author of From Ideology to Liturgy: Reconstructionist Worship and American Liberal Judaism (Hebrew Union College Press, 2002).
+Eric continues to research liberal Judaism.
+He is currently working on two projects: 1.
+An anthology of writings of Jewish social activist thinkers covering the years 1850 to the present (Jewish Publication Society).
+2. Editing and annotating the diaries of Mordecai Kaplan 1951-1978 (Wayne State University Press).
+Eric is the Vice-President of the Mordecai M. Kaplan Center for Jewish Peoplehood.

 “All is One?
 Current Theologies.”
 CCAR Journal, Fall 2012, pp. 213-222.

 “Kaplan’s Approach to Prayer Appreciated and Challenged,” Crosscurrents, March 2012, pp. 50-60.